TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 **Categories of information we collect about you include:**

-*   Information you provide when you enter information on our website, such as when you provide contact details, answer online questionnaires, or feedback forms;
+*   Information you provide when you enter information on our website, such as when you provide contact details, payment card information, answer online questionnaires, or feedback forms;
 *   Information you provide when you subscribe to email newsletters such as name, email address, job title;
 *   Information you provide when registering for an online or member account, including name, business or personal email address, job title, organization, organization’s physical address, direct telephone number, photograph, and biographical details;
 *   Where you have an online or member account, log-in credentials and information about your use of and preferences for these services;